Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 # End-to-End testing with Puppeteer and Jest

-In this article I will briefly cover introduction to testing and then dive deeper into End-to-End testing using Jest and Puppeteer, which are very popular javascript frameworks used for testing purposes.
+In this article I will briefly cover introduction to testing and then dive deeper into End-to-End testing using Jest and Puppeteer, which are very popular Javascript frameworks used for testing purposes.

 Requirements for this tutorial are: